Tax Lien Investing Guide: Getting Started

 How To Get Started In Tax Lien Investing

-If you are nearing retirement, remember that you will need to take distributions from the IRA investments.
+Identify the property's location and the type of neighborhood.
+You should be sure you do not buy an impossible lien to collect.
+This is important because if you are nearing retirement, you will need to take distributions from the IRA investments.
 The liquidity of your assets may have an impact on distributions.

-Next, see if the property has accumulated any other tax liens aside from the one you may want to purchase.
-Look at tax sales that happened recently and what similar properties sold for.
+Know the total amount due.
+See if there are any other property tax liens accrued aside from the one you may want to purchase.
 If the real estate has other liens, getting the deed may be more challenging if there is a foreclosure.

 The best tax lien investors obtain a property list and perform due diligence well before a tax sale.
 Sometimes many properties are gone because the tax bill is paid before the sale.